cjacker/opensource-toolchain-gd32vf103/README.md

 RX->T0
 TX->R0
 ```
-**If you USB-to-TTL adapter provide 5V VCC only**, it can not connect to 3v3 pin on longan board directly, you should connect the 5v VCC to first pin of leftside, it's 5V pin on longan board.
+**If you USB-to-TTL adapter provide 5V VCC only**, it should not connect to 3v3 pin of longan board directly, it should connect to the 5v VCC pin of longan board.

 To enter bootloader: